Creatine and the ketogenic diet :

 Almost everyone loves salmon nowadays.
 On a keto diet it is good to have salmon because, in addition to giving you 4 to 5 grams of creatine per kg, salmon fish is loaded with healthy and keto friendly nutrients like vitamin D, vitamin A, vitamin B3, vitamin B12, vitamin B6, potassium, omega 3, selenium, and magnesium.
 Not only these nutrients are important for strong immunity but they also boost up cognitive and nervous functions.

 Recommended creatine supplements on Keto Diet:

 Supplements are used in place of natural and organic food to get instant and swift results.
 Here are some best creatine supplements for a keto diet and for general diet.

 Creatine monohydrate is a supplement used by a wide number of people who want to build muscles and maximize their performance in terms of strength.
 Creatine monohydrate is highly effective owing to the fact that it increases muscle mass, improves work capacity, and also increases creatine levels in muscles.
 Given here is a link to some really efficient creatine monohydrate supplements, you can get one that suits you the most .

 This supplement of creatine comes in the form of capsules.
 One bottle has 200 capsules.
 This supplement focuses on increasing muscle size, providing strength during a workout, and also accelerates and maintains ketosis for a better and healthy weight loss.
-Click this link and order your share of the supplement.

 Can I take creatine on a keto diet?